Zank613/simple_editor/README.md

 - Auto indentation.
 - Line numbers on the left side.
 - Tweaking settings with settings.config file.
+- CTRL+Y for Redo & CTRL+Z for Undo.

 ## Prerequisites
 - Use Linux.